Xecades/Notes/docs/index.md

 # Overview

 Here are my notes on various topics.
 I'm trying to keep them as concise as possible, so that I can review them quickly.
-The notes are written in Markdown (with $\LaTeX$ embedded), and I use [MkDocs](https://www.mkdocs.org/) to generate the site.
+The notes are written in Markdown (with $\LaTeX$ embedded).
+I'm using [MkDocs](https://www.mkdocs.org/) to generate the site.

 This site is in general for educational purposes in computer science and mathematics.
-Not trying to show off, but I hope it could help random people on the Internet or myself (when my memory fails me).
-I'm not a native English speaker, so I guarantee no perfectness of grammar or expressions, but I'll do my best to correct them as long as I could.
-If you notice any mistakes in my notes, feel free to open an issue or pull request, or simply email me.
+Not trying to *show off*, but I hope it could help random people on the Internet or myself (when my memory fails me).
+I'm not a native English speaker, so I guarantee no perfectness of grammar or expressions, but I'll do my best to make them not that *strange*.
+If you notice any mistakes, feel free to open an issue or pull request, or simply email me.

 All content in the site are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).